 Betterment vs. Fidelity Go: Services and Features

 Fidelity Go doesn’t offer tax-loss harvesting.
-Instead, it offers proprietary exchange-traded funds, which set a sensible limit on the number of substitutions that can be completed for taxation purposes.
+Instead, it offers proprietary mutual funds, which set a sensible limit on the number of substitutions that can be completed for taxation purposes.

 A stand-out feature both platforms offer is automatic rebalancing.
 With Betterment’s “Smart Rebalancing,” the system uses automatic rebalancing to time your sales and purchases, so you don’t overpay or sell too low when you’re rebalancing your portfolio.
 With Fidelity Go’s automatic rebalancing, the system automatically rebalances your portfolio when it drifts away from your desired asset allocation.
 Fidelity Go uses human advisors and algorithms to conduct the rebalancing instead of using an algorithm alone.

-In addition to a human advisor helping with rebalancing, Fidelity Go offers free access to planning resources and tools that are available to all of its customers.
+In addition to a human advisor helping with investing questions and rebalancing, Fidelity Go offers free access to planning resources and tools that are available to all of its customers.
 These resources and tools can help you better prepare and plan for retirement and any other financial decisions in your life.